Easy Steps To Install Latest Git on AlmaLinux 8

 At this point, you must configure Git so that the generated commit messages you make will contain the correct information and support you as you build your software project.

-You must provide your name and email address because Git embeds this information into each commit you do.
+You must provide your name and email address because Git embeds this information into each commit you make.
 To do this, you can use the following commands:

 # git config --global user.name "Your Name"